District of Columbia Water and Sewer Authority: Lead contamination in drinking water

-The problem was traced to the Washington Aqueduct decision to replace the chlorine used to treat the water with monochloramine, a similar chemical.
-Chloramine picks up lead from pipes and solder, keeping it dissolved in the water throughout the system.
+In 2001 the drinking water in DC was found to contain lead levels of at least 1,250 parts per billion (ppb)—about 83 times higher than the accepted safe level of 15 ppb.
+The problem was traced to a decision by the Washington Aqueduct to replace the chlorine used to treat the water with monochloramine, a similar chemical.
+The chloramine treatment corroded the pipes, dissolving lead solder throughout the system.
 The Aqueduct subsequently started adding orthophosphate, a corrosion inhibitor, to the water, which reduced the extent of lead leaching from the pipes.
+In 2017 DC Water reported that the drinking water system was in compliance with EPA standards for lead.